 Dolmabahce Palace Guided Tour

 Whirling Dervishes Show

 Is Istanbul Safe

 Like most cities in North America and Europe, Istanbul enjoys an average level of safety.
 Petty crimes such as purse snatching, pickpocketing and mugging are more common here than violent crimes.
 Just keep your wits about you, use common sense and enjoy your time in the city.

 If you are mainly concerned with terrorist attacks, they do happen.
-But, rest assured they are few and far between with the last attack happening in Istanbul in 2017.
+But, rest assured they are few and far between.
 You are much more likely to be in a car crash in your own city, than experience an attack in Istanbul.